Elliott nips Earnhardt to win 2nd straight Daytona 500 pole

 Other things to know about qualifying:

+WHO'S IN: Beard Motorsports driver Brendan Gaughan and Tommy Baldwin Racing's Elliott Sadler secured spots in the Daytona 500 as the two fastest drivers from teams not locked into the 40-car field.

+REPEAT POLES: Elliott joined Fireball Roberts, Buddy Baker, Bill Elliott and Ken Schrader as drivers with consecutive Daytona 500 poles.

-WALTRIP FINALE: Michael Waltrip failed to advance in his 30th and final Daytona 500 start.
+WALTRIP FINALE: Michael Waltrip failed to advance to the second round of qualifying in his 30th and final Daytona 500.
 He said the race will be his last in NASCAR.
 Waltrip, a two-time Daytona 500 winner, will drive the No. 15 Toyota for Premium Motorsports.
-Premium bought a team charter from the defunct HScott Motorsports that guaranteed the 51-year-old Waltrip a spot on the grid.
+Premium bought a team charter from the defunct HScott Motorsports, guaranteeing the 51-year-old Waltrip a spot on the grid.

-SUAREZ STRUGGLE: Daniel Suarez also did not advance to the second round in qualifying for his first career Cup race.
+SUAREZ STRUGGLE: Daniel Suarez also did not advance to the second round in his first career Cup event.
 Suarez, the only non-American in the Monster Energy Cup Series, has become a sensation in his native Mexico.
 He became NASCAR's first foreign-born series champion with an Xfinity Series title last season and Joe Gibbs Racing promoted him to the No. 19 Toyota when Carl Edwards abruptly retired.

+RIGHT CALLS: Alan Gustafson because the first crew chief to win three straight poles since Ernie Elliott in 1985-1987.

 ---